ferdjoukh/grimm/README.md

 Now you are ready to use grimm.
 If you have your own meta-model, you can creates you own [Parameters file](#parameters-file) and a [Configuration File](#configuration-file) in order to start generation.

 ## Parameters File

+It is a type of file that grimm needs to generate models.
+It contains the main information on the meta-model and the wished output format.

+These are the list of information that are needed:

+1.

+### Create a pre-filled Parameter file

+Using grimm, you can create a pre-filled Parameters file:

+	`java -jar grimm.jar p your-file.params`

+**Remark** It is preferable to name your Parameters file: *file.params* but this is not mandatory.

 ## Configuration File